unyt-org/uix/docs/manual/03 JSX.md

 </uix-fragment>
 ```

-UIX Fragments do not face the reusablity issues of normal DocumentFragments, but you need to keep in mind
-that they are still visible to CSS selectors:
+UIX Fragments do not face the reusablity issues of normal DocumentFragments, but you need to keep in mind that they are always visible to CSS selectors:

 ```tsx
 <div>